ManonLef/memory-card/src/notes and resources/notes.md

 - [x] research API to use
 - [x] shuffle cards on first render as well
 - [ ] add functionality to wait before image is loaded before displaying it, or optimizing it some other way.
+- [ ] make button standalone component with function passed as prop (which could also be something else not starting new game)